Martin McDonagh: 2010s

 In a 2008 interview with Stop Smiling magazine, McDonagh said, "I've got a couple of film scripts that are ready to go.
 I'm not going to do anything with them for a couple of years, until I've travelled and had some fun.
 But there's one called Seven Psychopaths; if I do another film, that'll be it.
 I hope you like it."
 The production of the film was confirmed in May 2011 and it was eventually released in North America on 12 October 2012.
 Colin Farrell, Sam Rockwell, Woody Harrelson, Christopher Walken, and Tom Waits star in the film.

-McDonagh wrote and directed his drama-dark film Three Billboards Outside Ebbing, Missouri (2017), starring Frances McDormand, Woody Harrelson, and Sam Rockwell, which premiered at the Venice Film Festival on 4 September and won the People's Choice Award at the Toronto International Film Festival on 17 September 2017.
+McDonagh wrote and directed the dark drama Three Billboards Outside Ebbing, Missouri (2017), starring Frances McDormand, Woody Harrelson, and Sam Rockwell, which premiered at the Venice Film Festival on 4 September and won the People's Choice Award at the Toronto International Film Festival on 17 September 2017.
 Three Billboards won four awards at the 2017 Golden Globes, including Best Screenplay for McDonagh.
 McDonagh received Academy Award nominations for Best Picture and Best Original Screenplay for the film.

 2020s

 Production of McDonagh's next film project was announced in 2020, titled The Banshees of Inisherin, with Brendan Gleeson and Colin Farrell in the lead roles.
 Production was delayed by COVID-19, with shooting ultimately beginning in August 2021 and wrapping on 23 October 2021.
 The movie held its world premiere at the 79th Venice International Film Festival on 5 September 2022 and had a limited theatrical release on 21 October 2022.
 McDonagh was awarded Best Original Screenplay at the 80th Golden Globe Awards, where the film also won Best Comedy/Musical.
 McDonagh received Academy Award nominations for Best Picture, Best Director, and Best Original Screenplay.

-Filming began on his film Wild Horse Nine on Easter Island in March 2025.
+Principal photography on McDonagh's next film, Wild Horse Nine, began on Easter Island in March 2025.
+The film stars Sam Rockwell, John Malkovich, Steve Buscemi, Tom Waits, and Parker Posey, and is set to release on 6 November 2026.

 Personal life

 McDonagh lives in East London.
-He holds both Irish and British citizenship and spent a major part of his childhood in County Galway.
-Since 2017, he has been in a relationship with the actress and writer Phoebe Waller-Bridge.
+He holds an Irish passport and spent a major part of his childhood in County Galway.
 He is a vegetarian.
+Since 2018, McDonagh has been in a relationship with Phoebe Waller-Bridge.
+Together, they are regarded as one of the most influential screenwriting couples in the industry.